pmauduit/mapnik-java/README.md

 generated.

-Copy this `libmapnik-jni.so` to `/usr/lib/jni/` directory, the `libmapnik-jni.jar` into `src/main/resources` of this repository, then you should be done with the mapnik bindings setup.
+Copy this `libmapnik-jni.so` to `/usr/lib/jni/` directory, the `libmapnik-jni.jar` into `/usr/share/java`, then you should be done with the mapnik bindings setup.

 # Data